<Note: This page includes Horror, Thriller, and Psychodrama>

 written by Frank Henenlotter

-w/ Kevin Van Hentenryck, Terri Susan Smith, Beverly Bonner, Diane Brown, Robert Vogel, Joe Clarke, Ruth Neuman, Richard Pierce
+w/ Kevin Van Hentenryck, Terri Susan Smith, Beverly Bonner, Diana Brown, Robert Vogel, Joe Clarke, Ruth Neuman, Richard Pierce

 Henenlotter is a hero to many of us who love horror with genuine personality.
-Basket Case, at age 31, was his first full-length release and is now considered a cult classic.
+At age 31, Basket Case was his first full-length release and is now considered a cult classic.
 It’s got one of the best taglines ever: “The tenant in Room 7 is very small, very twisted and very mad.”
-This tenant is a parasitic twin named Belial; he is composed of deformed head and two big claws and he’s small enough to be carried around in a basket by his brother Duane (Van Hentenryck).
+This tenant is a parasitic twin named Belial; he is composed of deformed head and two big claws and he’s small enough to be carried around in a basket by his brother Duane (Kevin Van Hentenryck).
 The two share a room on 42nd Street, seeking revenge on the doctors who surgically separated them.
-All the characters are memorable, earnestly gunning every line—especially the African-American hooker (Bonner), Duane’s potential girlfriend (Smith), and appropriately named Dr. Kutter (Browne).
+All the characters are memorable, earnestly gunning every line—especially the African-American hooker (Beverly Bonner, pictured below), Duane’s potential girlfriend (Terri Susan Smith), and appropriately named Dr. Kutter (Diana Brown).
 Henenlotter himself bemoans how cheap the effects look, combining puppetry and stop-motion, yet the film’s budget-related flaws, as well as Hentenryck’s off-key performance, make for the kind of movie magic a blockbuster could never achieve.
-Village Voice called fit-pitching, face-clawing, panty-sniffing Belial “not only cruder but more disgustingly human than the loveable E.T.”
+Village Voice called fit-pitching, face-clawing, panty-sniffing Belial “not only cruder but more disgustingly human than the lovable E.T.” also from 1982.
 Avoid VHS copies, which are too dark.
 The 20th Anniversary Special Edition DVD from Something Weird is clearer and has great special features.
 Two sequels followed.

 written by Frank Henenlotter, Robert Martin